I am confident Sue Gray did not break rules - Keir Starmer

 - Published

-Labour leader Keir Starmer says he is confident that senior civil servant Sue Gray has not broken any rules in talking to Labour about a role.
+Labour leader Sir Keir Starmer says he is confident that senior civil servant Sue Gray has not broken any rules in talking to Labour about a role.

 Ms Gray was offered a job as Sir Keir's chief of staff in March.